klaudiosinani/binstree/readme.md

 - Return Type: `Tree`

-Mutates the tree instance by removing all residing nodes and returns it completely empty.
+Mutates the tree by removing all residing nodes and returns empty.

 ```js
 const {Tree} = require('bstrie');